Dubai Airshow 2019: SalamAir expands fleet with GECAS A321LRs

-SalamAir has agreed to lease two new Airbus A321LRs from GECAS and is eyeing them to address peak-season capacity surges and winter charter demand to Europe, among other routes.
+SalamAir has agreed to lease two new Airbus A321LRs from GE Capital Aviation Services (GECAS) and is eyeing them to address peak-season capacity surges and winter charter demand to Europe, among other routes, the airline’s top executive says.

 “This airplane is a game-changer,” SalamAir CEO Mohammed Ahmed said Nov.
-17 at the Dubai Airshow.
+17.

 The Muscat, Oman-based airline has not decided where its largest aircraft will fly, but Ahmed said the aircraft’s eight-hour range means it could serve growing demand for charter flights linking Muscat and Western Europe.
 The airline’s only current European market is Turkey.

-The aircraft are scheduled to be delivered in 2020 and are part of the airline’s target to grow its fleet to 20 aircraft.
-SalamAir currently operates three 174-seat A320ceos and four 180-seat A320neos.
+The aircraft are scheduled to be delivered in 2020, and are part of the airline’s target to grow its fleet to 20 aircraft.
+It currently operates seven, three 174-seat A320ceos and four 180-seat A320neos.
+Some of the A320neo deliveries have been affected by Airbus production issues.

 The two-year-old carrier has committed to two more A320neos as well as the A321LRs.
 It plans to finalize the A321LR’s configuration in the coming weeks, Ahmed said.